 Twisting squat thrusts help challenge your balance and posture.

-- Start with your legs slightly wider than hip-width apart, chest up, and shoulders back.
+- Start with your legs slightly wider than hip-width apart, chest up, and shoulders back and lower back straight.

 - Squat with your forearms overlapping at chest level.

-- At the bottom of your squat rotate to one side then rotate back to center before standing up.
+- At the bottom, rotate to one side, then turn back to center before standing up.
 Repeat this process by twisting to the other side on your next repetition.

 Rotating Side Plank